aiml-au/objectcount/README.md

 ## Overview

-The Object Counter application enables users to accurately count specific objects in images by leveraging advanced deep learning algorithms, requiring only a few reference examples to achieve quick results.This repository serves as the issue tracker where users can:
+The Object Count application enables users to accurately count specific objects in images by leveraging advanced deep learning techniques, requiring only a few reference examples to achieve quick results across diverse scenarios.This repository serves as the issue tracker where users can:

 - Report bugs and unexpected behavior
 - Suggest new features